twoweb/simplyscroll-rails/README.md

 ```

 ## Example
 You don't need any special markup.
-All you need is to wrap your divs inside the container element <ul id="scroller">.
-ID "scroller" is mandatory to apply proper styles that come from owl.carousel.css file.
+All you need is to wrap your divs inside the container element <ul id="scroller">.ID "scroller" is mandatory to apply proper styles that come from owl.carousel.css file.

 ```html
 <ul id="scroller">